GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

 5. If this woman had returned home just with physical healing, she still would have been afflicted with guilt and shame over what she had been hiding and doing (i.e., making others unclean) for awhile.

-   - a.
-Thus, it’s unlikely that she would have gone to the temple to offer the required atonement on the eighth day after being healed (Lev.
+   - Thus, it’s unlikely that she would have gone to the temple to offer the required atonement on the eighth day after being healed (Lev.
 15:29).

-   - b.
-However, with her inner being restored and strengthened in this very public fashion by someone whom everyone held in high regard, she now could go home in peace; thus Jesus says, “Go in peace.”
+   - However, with her inner being restored and strengthened in this very public fashion by someone whom everyone held in high regard, she now could go home in peace; thus Jesus says, “Go in peace.”

-   - c.
-Now, her outward position and freedom of movement (stemming from the physical healing) were in a perfect balance with her inward state and freedom of the heart.
+   - Now, her outward position and freedom of movement (stemming from the physical healing) were in a perfect balance with her inward state and freedom of the heart.

 ## D. Inner healing